lemiant/vardenblogarchive/_posts/2015-05-29-week-4-announcing-terrastar.md

 ![Sensor tray plates](/blog/imgs/st_plates.jpg)

-And then a little bit of forearm-melting rivetting later we have the finished sensor tray attached to the cart, ready to start scanning for obstacles:
+A little bit of forearm-melting rivetting later and we have the finished sensor tray attached to the cart, ready to start scanning for obstacles:

 ![Sensor tray mounted to the cart](/blog/imgs/sensor_tray_done.jpg)